mzero/elm-service-pattern/README.md

 look at the source code to see the details of how it is done.

 Read at the docs in this sequence:

+_If you are looking at this on github the links below won't work._ Instead, browse over to the [elm doc preview version](https://elm-doc-preview.netlify.com/?repo=mzero%2Felm-service-pattern).

 - [`SizePicker`](SizePicker) — the interface for clients that want to use the size picking service